Leryk1981/mova-4.0.0/docs/mova_4.1.0_security_layer.md

 5. **Respect the layered model**

    - Keep the security layer vendor-neutral at the red core level;
-   - place vendor-specific enforcement logic in the infra or product layers.
+   - place vendor-specific enforcement logic in the infra or product layers;
+   - keep core catalog values available even when adding namespaced extensions.

 ---

-The MOVA 4.1.0 security layer is designed to be:
+The MOVA 4.1.1 security layer is designed to be:

+- **mandatory** — every MOVA 4.1.x product must ship with profiles, event logging and catalog alignment;
 - **minimal** — only essential contracts are part of the red core;
-- **extensible** — organisations can extend catalogs and profiles;
+- **extensible** — organisations can extend catalogs and profiles via namespaced ids;
 - **auditable** — all important events and policies are expressed as structured data and episodes;
 - **evolvable** — the security model can grow and change while preserving history.